 Why Should You Plan a Mini Retirement?

-There are a number of reasons why young professionals might plan a mini retirement, and they aren’t all related to stress or burnout.
-If you are in your twenties or thirties, you may be anxious to make the most of your career and travel the world.
+If you are in your twenties or thirties, you may be eager to make a career change, potentially retire early, and travel the world, which aligns with the FIRE movement aspirations for more money and personal growth.
 A mini retirement can help you do both of those things without sacrificing your future income or job prospects.

-It can also be a great way to transition into retirement.
-If you’re not quite ready to give up your career, a mini retirement can be a way to ease into retirement gradually.
+If you're not quite ready to give up your career, a mini retirement can be a way to ease into retirement gradually.
 You can take a few months off to relax and recharge, and then come back to work refreshed and motivated.

 Preparing For a Mini Retirement